LunarWatcher/lunarwatcher.github.io/content/posts/2023-07-27-stack-overflow-is-digging-its-own-grave.md

 As a shock to likely no one, this is a problem.
 Why is more interesting.

 As [Jon Ericson](https://jlericson.com/2023/07/26/not_understanding.html) so elegantly put it, Stack Overflow's CEO doesn't understand Stack Overflow.
-They fail to understand the real pain points with the site.[^3]
+They fail to understand the real pain points with the site, and by extension, where users struggle, and what users need.[^3]

 ![A meme of the current situation as a modified version of the "Phoebe teaching Joey" meme.
 Phoebe (left columns) spells out "Address our outstanding feature requests", and "Joey" (where Joey is replaced by a picture of the CEO, Prashanth Chandrasekar) repeats all but "feature requests", instead saying "add AI to Stack Overflow!"](https://cdn.discordapp.com/attachments/676029765987336192/1134197511670734939/7ty0r1.jpg)